bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ### Version Skew Strategy [optional]

-The feature itself should not depend significantly on the version of CAPI and will be backwards compatible with old versions of CAPZ since it will be a toggleable feature, so if there is a drift in CAPI and CAPZ versions the functionality should stay the same without breaking anything.
+The feature itself should not depend significantly on the version of CAPI and will be backwards compatible with old versions of CAPZ since it will be a toggleable feature.
+If there is a drift in CAPI and CAPZ versions, the functionality should stay the same without breaking anything.

 ## Implementation History